W. & D. Downey: History

-In 1863 they opened a studio at 9, Eldon Square in Newcastle, in a building that was demolished in 1973.
+In 1863 they opened a studio at 9, Eldon Square in Newcastle.
+(The building was demolished in 1973.)
 The same year William set up a studio in the Houses of Parliament and produced portraits of every parliamentarian of the day.
-The resulting images' location is unknown to this day.
+The location of the resulting images has been lost.

 William moved to 57 & 61 Ebury Street in London in 1872 and opened another studio, his brother managing the Newcastle branch.
-The London studio enjoyed the patronage of Queen Victoria and the Prince of Wales, taking photos at Balmoral and Frogmore during the 1860s.
+The London studio enjoyed the patronage of Queen Victoria and the Prince of Wales; the brothers took photos at Balmoral and Frogmore during the 1860s.
 The studio's first Royal image was of the Princess of Wales at the York Agricultural Show in 1865.
 The studio also produced the iconic carte-de-visite portrait of the Princess of Wales piggybacking Princess Louise.
 The studio received a Royal Warrant in 1879.

 Downey used Joseph Swan's carbon process for their best work.
 In the 1880s Mawson, Swan & Morgan of Newcastle, was the world's largest manufacturer of photographic dry plates, the convenience of which made photography a commercial reality.
 George Eastman spent some time there during the eighties and afterwards invented the Box Brownie and roll film, ending the monopoly of studios on permanent images.

-William Downey's son, William Edward Downey (1855–1908), managed most of the royal sittings during the Edwardian era.
+William Downey's son, William Edward Downey (1855–1908), managed most of the royal sittings for the London studio during the Edwardian era.
 Gladys Cooper, a child photographic model of the time, reminisces about the Downeys in her autobiography:

-William senior was married to Lucy, who had been born in Speenhamland, Berkshire in 1843, and they had one son and one daughter.
-He joined the Photographic Society (later The Royal Photographic Society) in December 1870.
-The 1891 and 1901 census records show that he was living at 10 Nevern Square, Warwick Road, Earl's Court, Kensington.
-Downey's prized silver collection was stolen from his Earl's Court home in November 1914 – the burglary is said to have brought on his death.
+Marriages and families

-William Downey senior was William Fowler Downey and he married Caroline Griffiths of Cheshire.
+William Fowler Downey (the senior William) had married Caroline Griffiths of Cheshire.
 They had two sons, William Edward and Robert Ingham (who died an infant).
-Caroline died in 1874 and William remarried Lucy Lyon in 1877.
-Their children were Arthur James Hope and Laura Evelyn.
+Caroline died in 1874.

+William remarried, to Lucy Lyon in 1877; she was born in 1843 in Speenhamland, Berkshire.
+Their children were Arthur James Hope and Laura Evelyn Downey.

-Arthur, as A.J.H.
-Downey, continued the family business: his work included a portrait of King George V's children in 1910, the year of their father's accession.
+William's youngest son, Arthur, as A.J.H.
+Downey, continued the family business: his work included a portrait of King George V's children in 1910, the year of the king's accession.

-Daniel Downey married Elizabeth Smith Beloe and had three children, another Robert Ingham Downey, Elizabeth and Victoria Christine.
-Daniel died in Bethnal House, Bethnal Green on 15 July 1881.
+William's brother Daniel also married, to Elizabeth Smith Beloe on 10 March 1863.
+She was the eldest daughter of William Linton Beloe, a Professor of Music.
+They had three children together: Robert Ingham Downey, Elizabeth, and Victoria Christine.
+The mother Elizabeth died, aged 40, on 22 September 1873.

+On 28 December 1876 Daniel remarried.
+His second wife was Mary née Stratford.
+Daniel died on 15 July 1881 in Bethnal House (a private lunatic asylum) in Bethnal Green, London.
+His widow Mary Downey survived to 1948.